act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-is-distinguishable-be4d0c.md

 #### Passed Example 3

-This element with a [semantic role][] that inherits from link, that is distinguishable by color from the other text in the same line, uses the default styling of links which underlines them in most browsers, making it a distinguishing style.
+This element with a [semantic role][] that inherits from link, that is distinguishable by color from the other text in the same line, uses a style similar to the default styling of links which underlines them in most browsers, making it a distinguishing style.
 This example passes rule "[Inline link has distinguishable style or content not based on color alone](https://act-rules.github.io/rules/88407d)".

 ```html
 <style>